 Taste: Orange liqueur.
 Raisins, sultanas, currants.
 Maple syrup.
 Brown sugar.
 Dark chocolate.
 Tobacco leaves.
 Cinnamon.
 Dry, woody finish.

-Value for money: Perhaps it’s not as good value as it was a year or two ago, but it’s still an 18 year old oloroso matured single malt and it brings a lot of flavour to the glass.
-At £95 it isn’t for those on a budget but as a treat for a sherry lover it’s a strong contender.
+Thoughts: Perhaps it’s not as good value as it was a year or two ago, but it’s still an 18 year old oloroso matured single malt and it brings a lot of flavour to the glass.
+At £95 it isn’t for those on a tight budget but as a treat for a sherry lover it’s a strong contender.

 Whilst you know exactly what you’re getting with a whisky like this, there’s still a rewarding complexity to the sherry influence, something that can only be achieved through time in cask.
 The end result of that ageing process is a deep, rich dram that feels luxurious and immensely satisfying, perfect then to end a forgettable year on a high and start 2021 the way we mean to go on.